dawsons-creek/fx-spec/docs/quick-start.md

 ## Next Steps

-Now that you have FxSpec running, explore more features:
+Now that you have FX.Spec running, explore more features:

 ### Organize with Context